 Mike Goldweber, Math/Computer Science

-Lynda Kilbourne, Management & Entrepreneurship
+Lynda Kilbourne, Management and Entrepreneurship

 Leslie Prosak-Beres, Education